Squire Family Genealogy Pages

 Friends from the past

-This section contains family and friends from my past.
+This section contains names of family and friends from my past.
 I obviously have lost touch with them (or you if you are reading this).
 If my name confuses you, you need to read the following paragraphs.
 I would love to make contact again, or at least say hello.

 • Roger Foster, Dean Foster, from Torrensville back in the fifties